 impCentral takes you straight to the code editor, which you’ll use to develop application code.
 To test that code, you need hardware, such as your impC001 Breakout Board, which needs to be ‘assigned’ to that Device Group for which you’re developing code.
 Look in the log pane at the bottom of the window and you’ll see an Assign devices button:

 Click this and a panel will appear which allows you to select one or more of the development devices linked to your Electric Imp account and assign them to the current Device Group:

 Electric Imp application firmware comprises two parts.
 The first, the device code, runs on the imp itself.
 The second runs within the Electric Imp impCloud and is called the device’s agent.
-Each device has its own, unique agent, so if you have, say, five impC001s integrated into five refrigerators and assigned to a Device Group, there will be five agents running in the cloud, all using the application’s agent code.
-Each device has a one-to-one relationship with its agent:.
+Each device has its own, unique agent, so if you have, say, five impC001s integrated into five refrigerators and all assigned to a single Device Group, there will be five agents running in the cloud, each one an instance of the application’s agent code.
+Each device has a one-to-one relationship with its agent:

 The agent keeps the device safe: all communications between the device and external services are mediated by the device’s agent.
 To maintain security, there is no direct access to devices.
 This is the case even when the external service is on the same physical network as the device.
 The impCloud is built for performance, so any latency this approach introduces is negligible.